October 22, 2012

 For the Love of Seam Binding

-Rayon seam binding has been in the shop for a little while now (and I just updated some new colors too!) and since I've had several questions about what it is exactly and what it can do I thought I would show you my favorite use for it and link to some other uses for it too.
-It can be a fairly versatile notion and one that you'll find really handy for adding finishing touches to garments.
+Rayon seam binding can be a fairly versatile notion and one that you'll find really handy for adding finishing touches to garments.
 You can usually find seam binding at your local fabric store, but I will say, it's sadly one of those items that has now been taken over by the polyester revolution.
 The polyester stuff is pretty crummy - really really stiff and a little too thick.
-The rayon type that I sell in the shop is really quite nice.
+The rayon type is really quite nice.
 Its nice and thin but has quite a bit of strength and it's got body too.
-Plus it comes in some really lovely colors - I'm planning to add even more colors soon enough.
+Plus it comes in some really lovely colors.

 OK, so what is rayon seam binding?
 It's a densely woven, lightweight, thin ribbon.
 You can bind seams with it, use it as a hem tape, as an embellishment and I've even used it as a light version for a waistline stay - in this dress actually.